Anshika-Baghel/Real-Time-Device-Tracking-System/README.md

-# Real-Time Device Tracking System
+# Real-Time Device Tracking System:

+This project is live at : https://real-time-device-tracking-system.onrender.com

 ## Overview
 This project is a **Real-Time Device Tracking System** built with **Express.js** and **OpenStreetMap API**.
 It allows users to track the real-time location of devices on a map interface, providing a seamless and intuitive experience.